Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators: Discussions and conclusions

 The framework and results introduced in this paper contribute to the study of the dynamical behavior of networks with different levels of connection.
 Particularly, we have recently introduced a similar approach to multilayer networks \cite{nguyen2023broadcasting}, which allows us to study the dynamics of multilayer networks using a reduced representation.
 Moreover, a similar approach has been introduced recently for the study of multilayer networks, where the reduced representations of multilevel networks are used to study the master stability function of multilayer networks with application in neural networks \cite{berner2021multiplex}.
 Here, we have used similar ideas to extend the study of Kuramoto oscillators on multiplex networks, an important dynamical system that has extensively studied \cite{kumar2021explosive,jalan2019explosive,frolov2018macroscopic,khanra2018explosive,zhang2015explosive}.
-The framework we introduce in this paper can be applied to oscillators with different instinct frequency (Figs. \ref{fig:example_natural frequency} and \ref{fig:distinct_natural_frequency}), which allows for the study of a diversity of oscillation patterns in multiplex networks.
+The framework we introduce here differs from previous work due to the fact we can apply it directly to oscillators with distinct natural frequencies (Figs. \ref{fig:example_natural frequency} and \ref{fig:distinct_natural_frequency}).
+In addition to that, this approach allows us to compose specific solutions for multiplex networks, and also to study a diversity of spatiotemporal patterns in these networks.
+It is important to notice that our approach naturally generalizes for systems with different coupling functions than the sine function as described in the Kuramoto model.
 Further, our approach can be extended in the future in light of a new perspective for nonlinear oscillator networks \cite{budzinski2022geometry,nguyen_equilibria_2023,budzinski2023analytical}, where analytical and geometric insights are available for the emergence of synchronization phenomena.
 The development of different mathematical approaches for networked systems is of great importance due to its direct applicability to study many problems.
 For instance, many problems in neuroscience can be modeled and studied using multilayer networks \cite{palmigiano2017flexible,avena2018communication,gosak2018network}, where the emergence of sophisticated spatiotemporal patterns plays an important role \cite{muller2018cortical,palmigiano2017flexible}.
 The study of these networks thus opens the possibility to develop further analyses of computations performed with these systems.